 Raising backyard chickens is easier than you think, and the fresh eggs taste delicious.
 But more rewarding than that is having chickens as pets throughout the experience.

 Keeping backyard chickens is not uncommon in suburbia America these days.
-And after chicken-sitting for our neighbor from time to time and deciding that not only are chickens easy to take care of, but thinking how great it would be to get fresh eggs every day, we decided to join the trend.
+And after chicken-sitting for our neighbor from time to time and deciding that owning backyard chickens is something fun for our family*, but also thinking how great it would be to get fresh eggs every day, we decided to join the trend.
 In previous posts here, I chronicled the building of our chicken coop and bringing home three Buff Orpingtons that we named Ginger, Matilda and Scarlett.
 I suspected they’d be a nice hobby for getting fresh, truly free-range eggs, but I had no idea just how unique and funny these little pullets’ personalities were until we started caring for our own little critters.